-Learn how to take an opponent to the ground from a true judo master
+Learn how to take an opponent to the ground in this FREE download!

 Therefore, for this Rigan Machado move, start the armbar-from-the-guard technique by sitting on the mat with your adversary sitting on your feet in the butterfly guard.
 Extend your left arm under his right arm and around his waste.
 Control his left hand with your right.
 Lean back and onto your right side, then lift your left foot to upend him and roll him to your right.